 As a parent, you expect married children to work out their own divorce issues.
 That all could change if you have deep pockets.

 Do you prefer watching videos to reading blogs?
 Then go to our Youtube to watch videos about family law.
-We have created many videos about income inequality in marriage.
+We have created many videos about family law

 “Gunter” and “Maria” were happily married in 2000.
 Who could have guessed that, 19 years later, Maria would be asking Gunter’s father to effectively pay child support?
 This was for his 13- and 10-year-old grandsons.
 The Ontario couple divorced in 2012.
 Further, the boys’ paternal grandfather paid their father’s share of the court-ordered expense.

 You can learn about how getting divorced works.
 Income inequality in marriage can lead to massive court battles.
 Therefore, it’s best to get legal advice from a lawyer.

 It was in 2017 when Maria asked the court for around $21,000 annually.
 These payments were for extracurricular activities and counselling for the boys.
 Therefore, the court had to decide who would pay.
 The question was complicated by her ex-spouse’s evidence.
 “Incomplete and unresponsive” was how the court described the unemployed Gunter’s accounting of his lavish lifestyle.

 Maria, 37 and university educated, worked full-time.
 Gunter, who was unemployed, lived an extravagant lifestyle by comparison.
 There were gifts, personal loans and payments from his father’s companies.
 Further, there were two family trusts that gave him $806,666 annually.
 His wealth came mostly from his father and they could easily afford to pay the boy’s expenses.